expo/expo/README.md

 </p>

 <p align="center">
-    Check out our documentation <a aria-label="expo documentation" href="https://docs.expo.io">https://docs.expo.io</a> to learn more about developing with Expo
+    Check out our documentation <a aria-label="expo documentation" href="https://docs.expo.io">https://docs.expo.io</a> to learn more about developing with Expo.
   <br />

 </p>